 Introduction 1 Purpose of the certificate and levels of contribution 2 Who should complete this certificate?
 2 What happens after I have completed the certificate?
-3 Completing the certificate: Boxes A - T 3 Calculating your pensionable earnings: Boxes 1 - 124 7 Annex A: GP Providers and non-GP Providers Pensionable Pay 22 Annex B: Out of Hours Providers with NHS Pension Scheme Employing Authority (EA) Status during 2016/17 26 Annex C: Frequently asked questions 28 Annex D: Guidance upon the tier rate for employee contributions 37
+3 Completing the certificate: Boxes A - T 3 Calculating your pensionable earnings: Boxes 1 - 119 7 Annex A: GP Providers and non-GP Providers Pensionable Pay 21 Annex B: Out of Hours Providers with NHS Pension Scheme Employing Authority (EA) Status during 2017/18 25 Annex C: Frequently asked questions 27